 How to Join

-A teacher, counselor, principal, alum of Urban Scholars, community member, or just about anyone who knows a student can nominate him or her.
-You can also nominate yourself.
+A teacher, counselor, principal, alumnus of the Urban Scholars Program, community member, or family member can nominate a student You can also nominate yourself.

-Once the students are nominated they are then asked to participate in an informational session where they are given the facts about the program.
+Once the student is nominated, they are then asked to participate in an informational session where they are given more details about the requirements of the Program.

-Fill out an application including three essays and two letters of recommendation, one of which must be from a teacher.
-Urban Scholars looks for students who are academically talented and/or who have strong leadership skills.
+Submit an application including two essays and two letters of recommendation, one of which must be from a teacher.
+We are looking for students who are academically talented and/or who have strong leadership skills.

-Urban Scholars will call you to set up an interview where applicants meet staff members to discuss their application.
+One of our staff members will call you to set up an interview where you can meet staff members and discuss your application.

 "This program is like a job because we get paid and we gain knowledge." – Isaac Divers, Dorchester High School

 Stipends are provided to Urban Scholar students so that their economic situations will not get in the way of participation.
 Stipends are paid monthly.

 Stipends are awarded with the understanding that students will attend and actively participate in all classes and required activities, and complete all homework assignments.
 Failure to meet these minimal requirements will result in stipends being reduced appropriately.